Nutritionist Major Salary & Career Information

 Nutritionists and dietitians work with clients on a consultant, community or clinical basis.
 These professionals plan healthy meals to satisfy nutritional requirements.
 By promoting healthy eating habits, nutritionists seek to avert and remedy illnesses associated with bad health.
 After examining an individual's health, a dietitian can recommend a diet designed to assist the patient meet his or her health needs, such as losing weight or lowering blood pressure.
 Additionally, these workers act as spokespersons and educators, informing others about healthy dietary habits through education and research.

-According to the U.S. Bureau of Labor Statistics (BLS), nutritionists and dietitians in 2014 had a median yearly salary of $56,950.
-Most of these professionals earned between $35,040 and $79,840 per year.
-The number of employed nutritionists and dietitians is expected to increase 21% between 2012 and 2022, which is faster than average, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), nutritionists and dietitians in 2015 had a median yearly salary of $57,910.
+Most of these professionals earned between $35,240 and $80,950 per year.
+The number of employed nutritionists and dietitians is expected to increase 16% between 2014 and 2024, which is much faster than average, per the BLS.

 Food scientists improve and create food products for universities, the government or food processing industries.
 Through the use of sciences like engineering, microbiology, chemistry, physics and biotechnology, food scientists discover and enhance methods for distributing, stowing, processing, packaging and preserving foods.
 Additional job duties can vary depending on one's job, but range from working in sanitation and safety to analyzing food contents, such as fats, sugars, proteins and vitamins, for nutritional information.

-As of 2014, the median annual wage for food scientists and technologists was $61,480.
-Food scientists and technologists are expected to see 11% growth in employment opportunities from 2012-2022, which is average in comparison to all occupations.
+As of 2015, the median annual wage for food scientists and technologists was $65,840.
+These workers are expected to see 3% growth in employment opportunities from 2014-2024, which is slightly below average in comparison to all occupations.